MohsinAnwaaronlyOfficial/silhouette-releases/README.md

 ## Changelog

+**3.1.1** — in-app updates fixed (Restart now installs and relaunches) · your whole setup is backed up to your license and restored on a new PC · Back up now / Restore buttons in Settings.

 **3.1.0** — one-click Slack connect with automatic restore on a new PC · smooth scrolling everywhere · Channels page shows your saved channels even when IXBrowser is closed · Demo Mode now covers every page · faster Diagnostics · cleaner License page and About.

 **3.0.0** — first public build: licensing, signed updates, anonymous usage statistics, bundled Node.js.